AgregoreWeb/agregore-browser/README.md

 You can set these to whatever you want and it will override the defaults listed above.

 Check out `app/actions.js` for a full list of action names since some of them don't have keyboard shortcuts by default.

+## Installing extenions

+Agregore doesn't yet support loading extensions from app stores or zip files, but you can place the extracted extensions inside a folder for it to load.

+Click on `Help > Open Extension Folder` in the application menu on any window to open up your extensions folder.

+You can drop folders in here to have them load when Agregore starts up.

+For a list of APIs that are supported, please look at the [Electron Extensions](https://github.com/sentialx/electron-extensions/issues/14) module.

+Agregore comes with two built-in extensions.
+A basic ad blocker, and the history tracking extension.

 ## Fetch API for `hyper://`